Dimension Health Check

 - Currently only SQL Server, Oracle, and Teradata are the supported data sources.

-- Currently secondary data sources are not supported.
-Secondary data sources occur when the primary data source for the DSV is one data source, but the DSV table in question comes from a second data source.
+- Currently secondary data sources (which occur when the primary data source for the DSV is one data source, but the DSV table in question comes from a second data source) are supported starting with release 1.6.5 as long as the dimension in question is not a snowflake dimension spanning multiple data tables from multiple data sources.